 '''

-trv:

-raise Exception('spam', 'eggs')

-... except Exception as inst:

-print type(inst)

-the exception instance

-print inst.args

-arguments stored in .args

-str allows args to printed directly

-print inst

-getitem allows args to be unpacked directly

-x, y = inst

-print ' x = ', x

-. . .

-print 'y =', y

 <type 'exceptions.Exception'>

 ('spam', 'eggs')

 ('spam', 'eggs')

 x = spam

 y = eggs

 '''

 If an exception has an argument, it is printed as the last part ('detail') of the message for unhandled exceptions.

 Exception handlers don't just handle exceptions if they occur immediately in the try clause, but also if they occur inside functions that are called (even indirectly) in the try clause.
 For example: